BasicNik/task-management-m/README.md

    </a>
 </p>

-> MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.
+> MERN is a fullstack implementation.

 MERN stack is the idea of using Javascript/Node for fullstack web development.